Topological insulators and K-theory: Analytical index

-In \cite{AS69}, the classifying spaces of KR-groups are constructed by different classes of Fredholm operators.
-In \cite{GS15}, the classes of Fredholm operators are equivalently defined by different symmetries of general topological insulators.
-In the next paragraph, we identify the above analytical index as an element in $KO^{-2}(pt)$ following \cite{AS69}.
+The classifying spaces of KR-groups are constructed based on subspaces of (skew-adjoint) Fredholm operators in \cite{AS69}, and they are also linked to different $\mathbb{Z}_2$ symmetries of general topological insulators in \cite{GS15}.
+In the next paragraph, we identify the above analytical index as an element in $KO^{-2}(pt)$.